b-dmitry1/V188/README.md

 ## USB

+This version contains a new USB module with a dedicated parallel processing core designed to operate independently from a main CPU.
+Firmware for this fast module is not completed.
+Please use an old implementation from deprecated/USB folder or a Serial Port as a keyboard.

 There are 4 USB ports on the board.
 In this version only 2 low-speed ports are available.
 The first one should be used for a keyboard and the second one for mouse.